spatialnimbios/testcases/Intermediate/Autophosphorylation/README.md

 ## Rate parameters

 Second set of values is for simulation

+FOR SIMULATION BNGL FILE SHARED, ALL THESE RATES ARE MULTIPLIED BY 1E4.
+Also, kd in the bngl file is 2e-2, not 1e-2.
 |Parameter| Value | Units   | Value | Units
 |-------|---------|---------|---------|---------|
 |   k1  |2.12e-3 | 1/s  | 2.12e-3 | 1/s